 - Consider affiliate membership in NAHSA during their final year in the program.

 Nearly 700 Scholars nationwide have benefitted from the program since its inception by the Holmes Group in 1991.
 Many former Scholars are now in tenured faculty and leadership positions, and many have gone on to hire other Holmes Scholars alumni to faculty or administrative positions at their institutions.

 The UH College of Education’s Holmes Scholars Program will be administered through the College’s Office of Graduate Studies with Jonathan Schwartz, Professor and Associate Dean of Graduate Studies serving as the coordinator.
 Former Associate Dean of Research, Andrew Daire previously supervised the Holmes Scholars Program at the University of Central Florida, which had the largest Holmes Scholars Program amongst the participating universities.

 “This is a wonderful opportunity for college of education doctoral students from a historically underrepresented group to receive additional mentorship, research experiences, and have the opportunity to develop and implement an impactful project in an urban school,” said Daire.
 “Additionally, the UH AACTE Holmes Scholar will have the opportunities to better prepare themselves for the professoriate including presenting at national conferences, networking with other Scholars and Holmes Alumni, and participating in job fairs at AACTE’s annual meetings.”

-Coordinating the program through the College’s Office of Research, Daire’s direction ensures strategic alignment of Scholar mentorship and partnerships with collaborating K-12 schools in impactful and fundable research areas further strengthening community engagement and external funding opportunities for the College.
+Coordinating the program, Daire’s direction ensures strategic alignment of Scholar mentorship and partnerships with collaborating K-12 schools in impactful and fundable research areas further strengthening community engagement and external funding opportunities for the College.

 Adopting a Holmes Scholars Program in the UH College of Education is an important and beneficial way to incorporate the benefits of a national program onto the UH campus.